Mini concept cars: Mini Paceman (2011)

 The three-door Paceman concept was announced in January 2011 at the Detroit Auto Show, Mini's 10th anniversary in the US market.
 Designed by Gert Hildebrand, it was based on the recently launched Countryman, with a similar interior, and range of options and drivetrains, including the ALL4 permanent all-wheel drive system.
 From the screen rearwards, the Paceman features an entirely new exterior borrowing design features of the 2009 Mini Coupe Concept and is 4110mm long.

 The concept car was shown with the most powerful engine in the Mini range: the John Cooper Works 1.6-litre twin-scroll turbocharged engine, with 211 hp and maximum torque of 260 Nm, with an overboost maximum of 280 Nm.
 Production was mooted to commence in 2012, and Mini's marketing materials referred to it as the first "Sports Activity Coupe".

 Mini Rocketman (2011)

 The Mini Rocketman concept was first shown to the public at the 2011 Geneva Motor Show.
 It is a smaller three-door hatchback, about a foot shorter than the Mini Hatch.
-The Rocketman features a panoramic glass roof etched with the Union Flag.
+The Rocketman features a panoramic glass roof etched with the Flag of the Mini brand's country of origin.
 It is not much bigger than the original Mini, has an unusual cantilevered door design and a carbon spaceframe construction.
 The Rocketman was promoted as being economical with a fuel consumption of 94 mpgimp, on average.

 Yahoo! described the Rocketman as 'the weirdest concept Mini yet'.
 It was expected that the concept car would reach production, but in early 2012 it was confirmed that the car would remain a concept only.